Portugal national rugby union team: Individual all-time records

 Gonçalo Uva and Vasco Uva are the most capped players for Portugal (both 101) and Gonçalo Uva also has the record for most matches in the starting XV (95).
 The highest scorer for Portugal is Gonçalo Malheiro, with 279 points.
 Malheiro is also the player with the most drop goals (12) and penalty goals (51).
 Pedro Leal holds the record for most conversions (45).
-Rodrigo Marta with 27 tries is the player with the most tries scored.
+Rodrigo Marta with 30 tries is the player with the most tries scored.
 Duarte Pinto has the record for most matches as a substitute, with 23 substitutions.
 Bernardo Duarte holds the record for most matches as a substitute, without ever playing in the starting XV (14).

 Coaches

 Current coaching staff

-The current coaching staff of the Portuguese national team:
+The coaching staff of the Portuguese national team in the 2025/26 season: